-Nuclear medicine relies heavily on the availability of ^{99m}Technetium for the majority of its non-PET imaging.
-This isotope is produced through the OPAL reactor at ANSTO's Lucas Height's facility, which produces molybdenum-99 (Mo-99) which is the precursor for the production of ^{99m}Technetium, the most used radionuclide in nuclear medicine.
+Nuclear medicine relies heavily on the availability of Technetium-99m for the majority of its non-PET imaging.
+This isotope is produced through the OPAL reactor at ANSTO's Lucas Height's facility, which manufactures molybdenum-99 (Mo-99) which is the precursor for the production of ^{99m}Technetium, the most used radionuclide in nuclear medicine.
+ANSTO currently supplies 80% of Australia's domestic radioisotopes for nuclear medicine3.

 ANSTO produces and supplies more than 50% of the domestic requirement of I-131 used to treat hyperthyroidism and thyroid cancer, which is increasing in incidence.
 It also produces and supplies Lu-177 non-carrier-added (n.c.a) that is used as a theranostic agent for neuroendocrine tumours and metastatic castrate resistant prostate cancer.
 Though Lu-177 is currently used in clinical trial setting and special access scheme only, the demand for this isotope is expected to significantly increase in the coming years, as its role in the treatment paradigm of these cancers are constantly being validated in large phase 3 trials, both locally and internationally.
-ANSTO is also the only commercial agency that supplies niche but clinically important products like I-123 MIBG and I-131 MIBG that is mainly required by paediatric patients.
+ANSTO is also the only commercial agency that imports from overseas niche but clinically important products like I-123 MIBG and I-131 MIBG that is mainly required for diagnosis and treatment of paediatric cancer neuroblastoma.

-As the theranostic field grows, ANSTO will be an important partner to develop and manufacture new radioisotopes for the future, to ensure that continued access and availability of the most effective radionuclide treatment is made available for Australian patients.
-Both Lutetium PSMA and Lutetium DOTATATE have both been approved by the FDA.
+As the theranostic field grows, ANSTO is an important partner to develop and manufacture new radioisotopes for the future, to ensure that continued access and availability of the most effective radionuclide treatment is made available for Australian patients.
+'Lutetium PSMA has FDA and TGA approval; Lutetium DOTATATE has FDA approval

-Over the past five years ANSTO has experienced a number of interruptions to production, including local production issues in the ageing production facility (non-OPAL), and limited international flights available to transport radionuclides (which was exacerbated during the peak of the pandemic).
+In the past, ANSTO has experienced a number of interruptions to production, including local production issues in the ageing production facility (non-OPAL), and limited international flights available to transport radionuclides (which was exacerbated during the peak of the pandemic).
 This has resulted in significant disruptions, with patient treatment at times being cancelled at the last minute and/or extensive waiting lists eventuating.